 As the lead affiliate for NCORP community site activities, Atlantic Health System provides the scientific guidance and central support personnel necessary to achieve the program’s objectives.
-Additional members of the AHCC, which covers 73% of the state’s population, include CentraState Medical Center, Holy Name Medical Center, Hunterdon Healthcare System and St. Peter’s Healthcare System.
+Additional members of the AHCC, which covers about 70% of the state’s population, include CentraState Medical Center, Holy Name Medical Center, Hunterdon Healthcare System and St. Peter’s Healthcare System.

 Breakthrough Oncology Accelerator